 MAKE-UP CLASSES: Students may take two make-up lessons per class semester.
 The student will make-up by attending another lesson of the same or similar level on an alternate class day.
 An additional make-up lesson may be mandated by the Pineville Ice House due to an event or canceled class day.
 Make-up lessons must be taken by the end of the skating school semester.
 No credit is given for missed lessons, including credit into new semesters.
 Please obtain a make-up slip from Admissions and present it to your make-up instructor.

-SKATING SCHOOL BENEFITS: While enrolled in Skating School, students receive free Public Skating admission and skate rental to Saturday afternoon and Monday afternoon sessions.
-Check in is required at either session.
-A free 30 minute practice ice session is provided on Mondays from 6:20-6:50PM.
+SKATING SCHOOL BENEFITS: A free 30 minute practice ice session is provided on Mondays from 6:20-6:50PM.

 SKATER PROGRESS: Skating skills take time to master.
 Many skaters will need more time and practice than one learn to skate session to learn the required elements at their level before moving onto the next level.
 Please focus on the improved skills of the individual skater.
 Remember that practicing at public skating sessions and taking private lessons are great options for faster progress.